Linthevanrooij/Computational_creativity/Bitwise Bakeoff/Logbook.md

 We plan to use [this](https://allpurposeveggies.com/12967/12-mochi-flavors-easy-recipes-for-mochi-ice-cream-and-more/) and [this website](https://thericechick.com/mochi-recipes/) for our initial set of inspiring recipes.

 Additionally, to generate unique and unusual mochi flavours, we planned to create our own list of ingredients to combine with mochi.
 To calculate the fitness of each ingredient, from both the external recipe sources and our own list, we used the ratings (1 to 5 stars) from the existing recipes.
 For each ingredient found in a recipe, we assigned it the recipe’s rating.
-If an ingredient appeared multiple times among all recipes, we will use the average rating.
 For ingredients from our own list, we rated them ourselves and calculated the average score based on our ratings.

 Since mochi is originally from Japan, for the presentation of our recipes we liked to maintain the Japanese style.
 Therefore, we planned to use a [text generator](https://lingojam.com/JapaneseText) that creates text from Japanese symbols, like 爪ㄖ匚卄丨, and used this font for the titles of the recipes.
 Another idea is to present the recipes in a kawaii style.
 Kawaii is a part of Japanese culture that emphasizes cuteness.
 We can achieve this by creating AI-generated images of cartoonish cute mochi designs that match the ingredients in the recipe and using soft pastel colours associated with a kawaii drawing style for the cookbook.
 We wanted to create a tiny pocket cookbook as that would make it instantly cute and it would fit well within our Japanese mochi theme.
 Moreover, we wanted to use generative AI to create fitting titles for the mochi recipes.
 We hand-designed the cookbook and used placeholders for the ingredients, instructions and images of the generated recipe.